 Custodial credit risk for deposits is the risk that, in the event of a bank failure, the Authority's deposits may not be returned to it.
-The cash held in commercial banks is insured up to \$250,000 on interest-bearing accounts and all accounts that are non-interest bearing are fully insured for the year ended December 31, 2011, by the Federal Deposit Insurance Corporation.
-At December 31, 2011, the total carrying amount of the Authority's deposits was approximately \$171,000, all of which was insured.
+At December 31, 2012, the carrying amount of the Authority's deposits was approximately \$181,000, and the bank balance was approximately \$182,000 all of which was insured by the Federal Deposit Insurance Corporation.